 Joe Town Fun – You’ll be equally delighted by a browse on Joe Town Fun’s detailed Facebook page.
 It’s a large and very active community of information for families to enjoy quality time together.
 Comments from page users seems to sum it up: “What an awesome resource for families in the St. Joseph area!
 A comprehensive list of everything to do and all the events.
 Thank you for working hard on this for us!,” and simply, “You rock!”

 Joe Town Fun founder Ashley Strueby started the initiative in 2013.
 “I saw a need for resources in our community that shared things to do for families.
 I love connecting people and researching, so it seemed natural for me to put it into action,” she says.

 Joe Town Fun captures so many of the local events that continue to make St Joseph unique for its size.
 A browse of posts shows you educational events, parent-child events, play groups and meet-ups from every corner of town.
-The depth and variety is quite impressive; everything from conservation and nature events, to Parents as Teachers, church and community happenings and local favorites like concerts where kids and families are more than welcome.
+The depth and variety is quite impressive; everything from conservation and nature events, to Parents as Teachers, church and community happenings and local favorites like performances by Will Stuck or concerts where kids and families are more than welcome.

 “I had a preschooler at the time I started Joe Town Fun, and I was always on the hunt for educational things to do with her.
 I wanted to share that information with others, so I did.
 It’s been a popular thing on Facebook ever since!” says Strueby.

 There are giveaways featuring local businesses, one-time events like Parents Night Out, workshops and block parties, and even friendly reminders of things like Parties on the Parkway, where kids can get their groove on in the fresh air.
 With interaction from the large social media audience, it’s a must-see resource that can always answer the question “What do you want to do with the kids this weekend?”
 (Or, what do you want to do this weekend without them!)